andreyxdd/take-home-toncoin-tracker/src/components/Chart/README.md

-This is a standalone `Chart` component.
-The idea here is to allow reuse this component (like an npm library).
+This is a standalone `Chart` component for historical data arrays (time series).
+The component has its own context provider (see `./context/index.tsx`), subcomponents (see `./components`), custom hooks (see `./hooks`), and some utility functions (see `/utils`).
+This component can potentially be enhanced and implemented as a separate npm library.
+The main configurations for styling, sizing, and other minor settings can be found in the `./config.ts`.